Cryston98/extension-map/README.md

    * os_type can be **windows** or **linux** (in lowercase)

 * Open a command prompt(or Powershell window) and type in either of the following commands:
+   * or double click either one of the files..

 ```bash
   run.bat
   run.sh
 ```

-* or double click either one of the files..
-* If everything was configured correctly, a file named **"projectName-output.json"** file should be generated, and the command prompt window should like this:
+* If everything was configured correctly, the program should start, a file named **"projectName-output.json"** file should be generated, and the command prompt window should like this:

 ![image](https://user-images.githubusercontent.com/33568801/112191042-43cef700-8c0e-11eb-916a-c1c737beabe5.png)